Easy Rhubarb And Apple Crumble

 DO I NEED TO PRE-COOK THE RHUBARB?

 I roast the fruit for 10 minutes in this recipe before adding the crumble.
-You make like to try my Rhubarb and Elderflower traybake as you don’t need to pre-cook the Rhubarb!
+You might like to try my Rhubarb and Elderflower traybake, as you don’t need to pre-cook the Rhubarb!

 WHAT OTHER FRUIT GOES WITH RHUBARB